 Problem is it’s not that easy.
 Because your previous dopamine addiction has hijacked your brain.

 Your brain wants very high levels of dopamine.

 You have trained yourself to boost dopamine levels through sources that are not natural and not healthy.

 If your brain doesn’t get those high levels of dopamine you will experience symptoms of dopamine withdrawal.

 Most people notice a massive difference in self esteem when they try to change their dopamine habits.

-When you lose self esteem you’ll start to think “Do I deserve to be happy / healthy anyway?” (if this is true for you, by the way, please use these 10 exercises for self esteem.
-They will combat the problem).
+When you lose self esteem you’ll start to think “Do I deserve to be happy / healthy anyway?”

 And when you think you don’t deserve happiness and health, well, then sod it, where are my cigarettes?

 And so because of all this, it is very hard to get motivated and healthy.